rocky-linux/wiki.rockylinux.org/docs/rocky/image.md

 The second format is in the case of rebuilt ISO's, typically in the case of addressing a bug or providing updated images (in the case of a newer kernel, a new secure boot shim, and so on).

-The third format is a symlink to the "latest" ISO.
-Currently, this is not advertised on the main site but may be in the future.
-This unversioned image is for these cases:
+The third format is a symlink to the "latest" ISO, which is deprecated.

-* A pre-determined download location for users/mirrors/service providers who want an always available and deterministic download location, which can be easier to script
-* osinfo database / libvirt use where if a user selects Rocky Linux X, it should be aware of and be able to download from that location.
-This should be fully supported in Rocky Linux 8.7 and 9.1, and future Fedora versions.

 ### Notes about: What does each ISO do?